Handle decompositions for a class of closed orientable PL 4-manifolds: Introduction

 \section{Introduction}

-A crystallization $(\Gamma,\gamma)$ of a connected compact PL $d$-manifold is a certain type of edge colored graph which represents the manifold (details provided in Subsection \ref{crystal}).
+A crystallization $(\Gamma,\gamma)$ of a closed connected PL $d$-manifold is a certain type of edge colored graph which represents the manifold (details provided in Subsection \ref{crystal}).
 The journey of crystallization theory has begun due to Pezzana who gives the existence of a crystallization for every closed connected PL $d$-manifold (see \cite{pe74}).
-Later the existence of a crystallization has been proved for every connected compact PL $d$-manifold with boundary (see \cite{cg80, ga83}).

-Extending the notion of genus in $2$ dimension, the term regular genus for a closed connected PL $d$-manifold has been introduced in \cite{ga81}, which is related to the existence of regular embeddings of graphs representing the manifold into surfaces (cf. Subsection \ref{sec:genus} for details).
-Later, in \cite{ga87}, the concept of regular genus has been extended for compact PL $d$-manifolds with boundary, for $d\geq 2$.
-The same terminology is available for singular manifolds.
+Extending the notion of genus in $2$ dimension, the term regular genus for a closed connected PL $d$-manifold has been introduced in \cite{g81}, which is related to the existence of regular embeddings of graphs representing the manifold into surfaces (cf. Subsection \ref{sec:genus} for details).

-For compact PL $4$-manifolds with empty or non-spherical boundary, there is a one-one correspondence between singular manifolds and compact $4$-manifolds with empty or non-spherical boundary.
-In \cite{cc19}, the class of semi-simple gems has been introduced for compact $4$-manifold with empty or connected boundary.
-In this paper, we particularly work on compact connected PL $4$-manifolds admitting semi-simple crystallizations.
+In \cite{bc17}, the term semi-simple gems is introduced for closed $4$-manifolds.
+In this paper, we particularly work on closed connected PL $4$-manifolds admitting semi-simple crystallizations.

-A problem for closed $4$-manifolds was posed by Kirby and which can be formulated as : ``Does every simply connected closed $4$-manifold have a handlebody decomosition without $1$-handles?"
-Many researchers worked on it for the decades, in manifold with boundary as well, like Trace's work in \cite{t80} and \cite{t82}.
-It is also known that every contractible $4$-manifold with boundary other than $\mathbb{D}^4$ must have $1$- or $3$-handles.
+A problem for closed $4$-manifolds was posed by Kirby and which can be formulated as : ``Does every simply connected closed $4$-manifold have a handlebody decomposition without $1$-handles?"
+Many researchers worked on it for the decades, in manifold with boundary as well.